DeterminateSystems/nix-installer/README.md

 ### Upgrading Nix

-You can upgrade Nix (to the version specified [here](https://raw.githubusercontent.com/NixOS/nixpkgs/master/nixos/modules/installer/tools/nix-fallback-paths.nix)) by running:
+You can upgrade Nix to the version described in [`DeterminateSystems/nix-upgrade`][nix-upgrade] by running:

 ```
 sudo -i nix upgrade-nix